GutoAielo/React-Class1.4/README.md

 # Javascript
-This is the React class series that I´m learning about: Keyboard Event - Keydown/Keyup and Keys Combinations.
+This is the React class series that I´m studying about: Keyboard Event - Keydown/Keyup and Keys Combinations.